christinebyron/Continuous-Integration-Repository/README.md

 # Continuous Integration Repository

-This Repository will be used to demo the continuous integration with GitHub and CircleCI.
+This Repository will be used to demo our continuous integration process with GitHub and CircleCI.